testrecorder/spring-test-recorder/README.md

 Mark a method in a Spring component with an @RecordTest annotation.
 Mark some injected dependencies with @RecordMockForTest annotation.
-You run the project and interact with UI/API.
+Run the project and interact with UI/API.
 Context, arguments and results are retrieved using Aspect Oriented Programing and Reflection and used to generate a test for each function call in the console or to a disk file.

 Test-driven development is a great way to write software, but there are cases when generating a test from existing code might still be needed for various reasons: